Data-Science-in-Mechanical-Engineering/ET-distributed-UAV-path-planner/README.md

+# An event-triggered and distributed model predictive control for guaranteed collision avoidance in UAV swarms
+---

 Repo for the simulation environment used in our paper "An event-triggered and distributed model predictive control for guaranteed collision avoidance in UAV swarms".

 The script to start a simulation can be found in Projects>DMPCBatchSimulationCaller>dmpc_simulation_caller.py